ally-petitt/ally-petitt/content/posts/2024-07-05_Emulating-With-NVRAM.md

 # Conclusion
 This article was quite lengthy and technical compared to what I normally put out.
-It really started as me wanting to test out a chroot sandbox on a router and escalated into emulating a webserver and needing a way to interface with NVRAM.
+It started as me wanting to test out a chroot sandbox on a router and escalated into emulating a webserver and needing a way to interface with NVRAM.
 This was a great exercise that taught me more about cross-compilation, NVRAM, and general troubleshooting.
-Past me would have been overwhelmed by the amount of errors that I had to work through to get this to work (this article didn't even detail half of them for brevity), so working through this helped to strengthen my perserverance as a researcher.
+One year ago, I would have been overwhelmed by the amount of errors that I encountered while getting this to work (this article detailed less than half of them for brevity), so working through this helped to strengthen my perseverance as a researcher.

 Overall, this was an interesting rabbit hole to go down.
-I hope it made as much sense in text as it did in my head.
-If any details in here were inaccurate, please feel free to contact me and I will be happy to correct the information in this article.
+I hope it made as much sense in the text as it did in my head.
+If any details here are inaccurate, please feel free to contact me and I will be happy to correct the information in this article.

 Thanks for reading!